 I am very honored to be one of the winners of this year's Anonymous Was a Woman, 2018 award.
 It is truly gratifying to be among a distinguished group of artists that have worked diligently throughout the years, produced serious work, and are recognized by this prestigious award.

 Thirty Years on Paper 1988-2018

 Museum of Contemporary Art of Georgia

-This query has led to a pictorial examination of my own process and an empirical investigation of my visual vocabulary by distilling the image to the essentials of mark making.
-Pedestals, boxes of color, and fragments of paint are stacked within my canvases and drawings as a way of offering up an image that elevates the parts of the whole, thus building via deconstruction.
+I have always been interested in creating a space where visual tension exists.
+At the heart of my work is deciphering the language of seeing and exploring Painting’s creative problems and questions---redefining what those questions can be.
+This query has led to a pictorial examination of my own process and a visual vocabulary that distills the image to the essentials of mark making.
+Boxes of color, pedestals, and fragments of paint are stacked or placed within my paintings and drawings as a way of presenting an image that elevates the parts of the whole, thus building a composition via deconstruction.